therob3000/comicpress-manager/readme.txt

 (These instructions have changed since 0.8, so be careful!
 If you're upgrading, remove your original standalone comicpress\_manager.php file, and, to be safe the comicpress\_manager folder, before proceeding.)

-Copy the comicpress_manager directory to your wp-content/plugins/ directory and activate the plugin.
+Copy the comicpress\_manager directory to your wp-content/plugins/ directory and activate the plugin.
 ComicPress Manager works on PHP 4, but using PHP 5 is strongly recommended.
+If you modified your comicpress\_manager\_config.php file, be sure to back it up before upgrading.

 == Frequently Asked Questions ==